-The Twelve Animals are both animistic representations of the particular animal and high level fighting techniques.
-When executing the animals, there is a certain sort of animal power the Hsing Yi adept will infuse into the movements: one must feel the animal's power while moving like the animal.
+The Twelve Animals are both animistic representations of the particular animal's spirit and challenging movement art techniques.
+When executing the Twelve Animals, there is a certain sort of anamist/"animal" power that the Hsing Yi adept will infuse into the movements: one must feel the animal's power while moving like the animal.

-The long, heavy two-handed sword is then practiced to develop upper body power.
-There is nothing quite like the Hsing Yi sword in all of the Chinese Martial Arts with respect to building power.
+The long, heavy two-handed sword is then practiced to develop upper body/core power.
+There is nothing quite like the Hsing Yi Sword in all of the Chinese Martial Arts weaponry with respect to building power.